AMWA-TV/is-11/docs/Behaviour - Server Side.md

 At any time if State of an active Receiver becomes `Receiver Capabilities Violation`, the Receiver MUST stop receiving the Flow by taking the following actions:
 - MUST set the [IS-05][IS-05] `/active`'s `master_enable` property to `false`.
 - MUST update the [IS-04][IS-04] `subscription`'s `active` property to `false` (regardless of unicast or multicast).

+## Signal altering indication

+A Device SHOULD provide parent Flows and parent Sources to a Sender's Flow and associated Source if the signal being transmitted from the Sender is not identical to the signal being captured from the Input(s).

 ## Inputs